RostCS/DU-FuelScreen/README.md

 ![display of multiple fuel tank configurations](https://rostw.com/i/glz4o.gif)
 ## Features

-Supports any configuration of tanks, up to 4 Atmospheric and 4 Space, for a total of 8 tanks.
+Supports any configuration of atmospheric and space tanks, up to 8 total tanks

 Automatic detection, simply connect any amount of screens, and the tanks, and it will automatically adjust to the configuration